 E. Bicycle and Pedestrian Circulation.
 Bicycle and pedestrian circulation plans shall be included in Planned Unit Development Applications.
-If appropriate, the Planning Commission may require the installation of bicycle and/or pedestrian facilities, as provided in Section 9.030 of the Morrow County Subdivision Code.
+If appropriate, the installation of bicycle and/or pedestrian facilities may be required, as provided in Section 9.030 of the Morrow County Subdivision Code.